-Updates to the greening rules for the Basic Payment Scheme (BPS) 2018 have been announced.
+Read the latest updates for the Basic Payment Scheme (BPS) 2018.

-Basic Payment Scheme 2018 - changes to greening requirements
+Basic Payment Scheme 2018 - changes to greening rules

 The European Commission has published updated greening rules which will come into effect from 1 January 2018.
 You can read a summary of the updates below, more detailed guidance will follow.